-The Alliance for Strong Families and Communities represents nearly 500 member organizations across the United States and Canada, including:
+The Alliance for Strong Families and Communities represents more than 450 member organizations across the United States and Canada, including:

 - Human Service and Community-Building Organizations.
 Private, nonprofit human service organizations, settlement houses, and community centers that work with children, families, neighborhoods, and communities.
 This includes both religiously affiliated and secular organizations.